JacobDev1/xl-converter/README.md

 Every image is checked with each of the 3 formats (Optimized PNG, WEBP and JPEG XL) to deliver **the tiniest file size** without any loss of quality.

-**Maximum efficiency** option prolongs the convertion, but grants encoders more time to shrink the images.
+**Maximum efficiency** option prolongs the conversion, but grants encoders more time to shrink the images.

 ### Intelligent Effort

 Gives you **smaller file sizes** and quite possibly **better quality**.
-The downside is **longer convertion time**.
+The downside is **longer conversion time**.
 I wrote an [article](https://codepoems.eu/posts/jpeg-xl-effort-setting-explained) demystifying the effort argument.

 ## Building